 Please note that some additional language courses are not included in the M.A. tuition and involve payment of an extra fee.

 As a student in the M.A. in Israel Studies program, you will study with an experienced group of faculty, who lead research in a wide range of disciplines, including political science, sociology, international relations, communications, and Middle East studies.

-Prof. Menahem Blondheim, the academic head of the M.A. program, is a senior faculty member of the Department of Communications and Journalism.
-Prof. Blondheim specializes in the role of communication in American and in Jewish history, as well as the history of media.
+Dr. Yael Berda, the academic head of the M.A. program, is a faculty member of the Department of Sociology and Anthropology.
+Dr. Berda specializes in law, race, bureaucracy and the state, within a colonial and imperial context.

 Click here to view a partial list of Israel Studies lecturers.

 Click here to see what our alumni from recent years are doing academically and professionally.